High School Possession

-High School Possession is a 2014 American thriller film directed by Peter Sullivan.
+High School Possession is a 2014 American thriller television film directed by Peter Sullivan.
 The film stars Janel Parrish, Jennifer Stone, Shanley Caswell, Ione Skye, and Kelly Hu.
 It premiered on Lifetime on October 25, 2014.

 Plot

 Lauren, an editor at her high school newspaper, believes her best friend is possessed and tries to get a reverend to conduct an exorcism on her.
 When he refuses, Lauren takes matters into her own hands to get the ritual performed.